 If the river forms the southern boundary of the city's core, the western boundary must be this, the M8, a motorway completed in 1972 and primarily connecting Glasgow and Edinburgh.
 We're looking south here (that's the landmark dome of the Mitchell Library), and the river is about a kilometer ahead.
-The road jumps across it and continues to the city's airport.
-Behind us, it continues north about half a kilometer before making a 90-degree turn to the right and forming the third side of a box enclosing the city's core.
+The road jumps across it and turns right toward the city's airport.
+Behind us, it continues north about half a kilometer before making another right turn to form the third side of a box enclosing the city's core.
 (Protests put a kabosh on construction of the fourth side of the box, which was envisioned in the 1945 Bruce Report and which would have run north-south along the ancient High Street and done a fine job of spoiling the city's cathedral.)

 The M8 is running in a trench right across this image, and the building here began life as an overpass.
 It sat without approaches for 20 years until, as the Bridge to Nowhere, it was converted in 1992 to a platform supporting Tay House, now serving as Glasgow HQ for Barclays.

 There really is a fountain close to Fountain House.
-It's the Cameron Memorial Fountain from 1896 and made of granite and Doulton Ware.
+It's the 1896 Cameron Memorial Fountain, made of granite and Doulton Ware.

 Cameron was a doctor, newspaper editor, and liberal member of parliament.
 Glasgow has lots of Doulton Ware monuments on display.
 The company had many designers, too, including George Tinworth, who designed this one.

 Between the fountain and Fountain House there's this covered-up public convenience.
 A few more years and it will acquire monument status of its own.